AniketKumar2500/Csq-Programming-Language/README.md

 * Support dynamic typing by using var and def keyword for functions
 * Allows to use C++ in Csq code

+# Installation

+* To install csq for linux you can download the directory LinuxSetup
+* To install csq for windows you can download the directory WindowsSetup

 # Simple Keywords
     def ->Used to define a function in which you don't have to put return type